Pathlight, a performance management tool for customer-facing teams and the individuals in them, raises $25M – TechCrunch

 He was quick to realize that there weren’t really effective tools for him to see how individuals in the sales team were doing, how they were doing compared to goals the company wanted to achieve and based on the sales data they already had in other systems, how to work more effectively with people to communicate when something needed changing, and how to tailor all that in line with new variations in the formula — in their case, how to sell new products like a reservations service alongside advertising and other Yelp services for businesses.

 “Whether it’s five or 3,000 people, the problem doesn’t go away,” he said.
-“Everyone uses their own systems, and it hurts front line employees when they don’t know how they are doing, or don’t get recognition when they are doing well, or don’t get coaching when they are not.
+“Everyone uses their own systems, and it hurts front-line employees when they don’t know how they are doing, or don’t get recognition when they are doing well, or don’t get coaching when they are not.
 Our thesis was that if software is eating the world, and you as a company are buying more software and analytics, over time managers will be more like data analysts.
 So we are providing a way for managers to be more data-driven.”

 Five years down the line, Kvamme got the bug again to start a company and decided to return to that problem, teaming up with co-founder Trey Doig, the engineer who designed SeatMe and then turned it into Yelp Reservations and is now Pathlight’s CTO.